GhostKellz/grove/tree-sitter-ghostlang/GROVE_INTEGRATION.md

 ## Overview

-This tree-sitter grammar enables Grove to provide syntax highlighting, parsing, and navigation support for Ghostlang (`.ghost`) files.
+This tree-sitter grammar enables Grove to provide syntax highlighting, parsing, and navigation support for Ghostlang (`.gza`) files.

 ## Features